Gli imbroglioni

-The Swindlers (Gli imbroglioni), aka Los Mangantes, is a 1963 Italian comedy film written and directed by Lucio Fulci, starring Franco and Ciccio.
+Gli imbroglioni (lit.
+'The Swindlers') is a 1963 comedy film written and directed by Lucio Fulci and starring Franco and Ciccio.

 Plot

 The film takes place in a court of law and is divided into an anthology format, spotlighting four criminal cases.
-The defendants consist of the following: a wealthy industrialist charged with fraud, two nuns who have gotten in trouble with the guardian of their order, the president of a football team implicated in illegal sporting activities, and two Sicilian businessmen who conned come investors into believing they have discovered an archaeological find.
+The defendants consist of the following: a wealthy industrialist charged with fraud, two nuns who have gotten in trouble with the guardian of their order, the president of a football team implicated in illegal sporting activities, and two Sicilian businessmen who conned some investors into believing they have discovered an archaeological find.